ncpa0/Dilswer/README.md

 will match any integer values and translate to the standard `number` type in TypeScript.
-TypeScript does not have any way of distinguishing float and integers therefore both are using the same type.
+TypeScript does not have any way of distinguishing float and integers therefore both are assigned the same TypeScript type.

 #### DataType.StringNumeral